juliandehne/whowhatwhy/README.md

 The idea here is to experiment with different strategies to approach norm violations like intolerance.
 For a closer look, go to the [wiki page](https://github.com/juliandehne/delab/wiki/nce)

+# Code Overview

+- django_project contains the settings.py file which shows most decisions
+- delab/templates contains the different webpages
+- delab/models.py contains the tables and main concepts
+- delab/views.py contains the view-controllers
+- delab/tasks.py contains the background tasks that are triggered by the website when downloading data
+- delab/signals.py contains some anti-patterns that after a models is saved additional events are triggered
+- delab/corpus contains the logic for downloading conversations in social media, espc. twitter
+- delab/nce contains the important logic for the basic prototype that answers intolerant tweets